Monmouth Park Racetrack: Monmouth Park Racetrack

 The New Jersey Sports and Exposition Authority purchased Monmouth Park from its previous owners, the Monmouth Park Jockey Club, in 1985, in a deal valued at $45 million.
 The NJSEA still retains the corporate name "Monmouth Park Jockey Club".

 The Vans Warped Tour, a touring music and extreme sports festival, was successfully held at the racetrack in 2010 and 2011.
 It marks the New York stop on the nationwide tour, which visits the area during July.
 In 2012, the festival moved to the PNC Bank Arts Center in nearby Holmdel, New Jersey due to financial considerations.

 In 2011, a five-year lease was signed with Morris Bailey, co-owner of Resorts Casino Hotel in Atlantic City, to provide a marketing partnership between the casino and racetrack.
 The agreement allowed Resorts to sponsor the Haskell Invitational, and possibilities include a merging of loyalty programs as well as bringing entertainers' appearances at the casino to the racetrack.
 The program is part of a strategy to mesh horse racing with casino gambling.

-In April 2013, Monmouth Park opened the Bluegrass Miniature Golf Course near the Port-au-Peck Ave. entrance.
-The Course features two 18-hole courses, the Haskell Course and the Triple Crown Course.
+In April 2013, Monmouth Park opened the Bluegrass Miniature Golf Course near the Port-au-Peck Avenue entrance.
+The Course features two 18-hole courses, the Haskell Course and the Triple Crown Course featuring each hole named after a different race horse.

 In July 2016, the luxury restaurant Blu Grotto, named after the Blue Grotto sea cave on the Italian island of Capri, opened at Monmouth Park.
 The restaurant is open year-round and is located near the racetrack's quarter-pole.
 The Beer Garden at Blu Grotto opened in 2017.

 On June 14, 2018, the Monmouth Park Sports Book by William Hill sportsbook opened and Monmouth Park became the first location in New Jersey to offer sports betting.
 Monmouth Park had pushed to legalize sports betting, which was legalized by the U.S. Supreme Court in the case Murphy v.
 National Collegiate Athletic Association.

+On May 16, 2024, Monmouth Park held a ceremonial groundbreaking for a new 16,000 sqft trackside sportsbook operated by Caesars Entertainment.
+William Hill was acquired by Caesars in 2022 and re-branded the current sportsbook.
+The new sportsbook will be located at the track's first quarter-pole and host a Shake Shack, self-service betting kiosks and indoor and outdoor seating overlooking the racetrack and the infield.
+The new facility is scheduled to open in 2025.